-In partnership with KPMG, we carried out detailed reviews of progress across our businesses in implementing our practical support.
-We also developed key messages around our sustainability roadmap and report on our progress against the Group
+In partnership with KPMG, we carried out detailed reviews of progress across our businesses in implementing our sustainability roadmap, shared best practice and provided practical support.
+We also developed key messages around our sustainability roadmap and report on our progress against the key commitments made in last year's report.

 - 08 Our sustainability vision and roadmap

 - 10 Key messages

-- Progress against 2010 commitments
+- 12 Progress against 2010 commitments